 We encourage you to create a report with Law Enforcement by calling 911 or 269-782-6689.
 DPD will take seriously every report of sexual misconduct, offering complainants appropriate support and allowing them to maintain as much control as possible over their individual situations.

-You can either contact directly any of the Title IX staff listed on this page or you can create a Sexual Misconduct Incident Report at:
+You can either contact directly any of the Title IX staff listed on this page or you can submit a Concerns report at: